shariq1989/cookbook/content/recipe/crispy_sesame_tofu.md

 {{< figure src="/images/cst7.jpg" class="instructionFigure">}}

 5. Allow the tofu slices to cool on the wire rack.
-6. To garnish, drizzle with the coconut dressing and serve with steamed jasmine rice, steamed broccoli, or steamed mixed vegetables as we did.
+6. To garnish, drizzle with the coconut chili dressing and serve with steamed jasmine rice, steamed broccoli, or steamed mixed vegetables as we did.

 {{< figure src="/images/cst8.jpg" class="instructionFigure">}}